Skip to Content

 While Metra has multiple rush hour express options on most lines, sometimes in both directions, this will be the first time Metra has run express between two terminals without any intermediate stops whatsoever.

 Another issue is that the new service will go far beyond Metra’s fare zones.
-So even if Metra just charged the regular fare for Chicago-Elgin trips, it will still need to figure out what to charge for travel further northwest.
+So even if Metra just charges the regular fare for Chicago-Elgin trips, it will still need to figure out what to charge for travel further northwest.

 Speegle said he expects the fares to be somewhere between regular Metra fares and Amtrak state-supported service fares.
 One-way Metra tickets between fare zones 1-4 cost $6.75.
 One-way Amtrak fares southwest-northeast between Chicago and Mendota (the closest Chicago-Rockford equivalent in terms of distance) can range between $17-$30 depending on the time of day and how far in advance you book.